learn-co-curriculum/phase-0-pac-2-intro/README.md

 ![Repetition Graphic](https://curriculum-content.s3.amazonaws.com/programming-univbasics-2/sequence-and-comments/Repetition_thick.png)

 **Repetition** lets us disrupt default flow by _repeating_.
-The `.times` method, which will introduce formally in a few lessons, means "do something `<value>` times."
+The `.times` method, which we will introduce formally in a few lessons, means "do something `<value>` times."
 That "something" is held inside a `do...end` block.
 Other programming languages like JavaScript like to use curly braces (`{}`) to set up a "block of stuff to do".
 Ruby prefers `do...end`.